christianpersson/laravel-comments/README.md

 ## Installation

-Add the following to you composer.json file (Recommend swapping "dev-master" for the latest release)
+Add the following to you composer.json file

-    "christianpersson/laravel-comments": "dev-master"
+    "persson/comments": "dev-master"

 Run